 To put point spread betting into context, let’s take a look at the point spread for Super Bowl 50:

 Denver Broncos +6 (-110)

 Carolina Panthers -6 (-110)

-Based on the 6-point spread, a wager on the Panthers would have been made if you believed they would have won the game by 7 points or more.
-If the Panthers had of won 17-10, then the team not only wins by 7 points but also covers the 6-point spread as the favorite.
-However, if the Panthers had of won 13-10, then they won by 3 points and did not cover the 6-point spread, but the Broncos would have because they stayed within the spread.
+Based on the 6-point spread, a wager on the Panthers would have been made if you believed they would have won the game by seven points or more.
+If the Panthers had won 17-10, then the team not only wins by seven points, but also covers the 6-point spread as the favorite.
+However, if the Panthers had won 13-10, then they won by three points and did not cover the 6-point spread, but the Broncos would have because they stayed within the spread.
 If you are still not sure how this works, take the final score and subtract the favorite’s value from their total or add the underdog total to their score to see who has more points.